elayira/ultimate_ai_backend_challenge/README.md

 # ultimate AI Chatbot Backend Challenge API
-a backend web server that exposes a single endpoint.
+A backend web server that exposes a single endpoint.
 This endpoint accepts a bot identifier and a visitor written message.
 It returns a single reply corresponding to the highest predicted intent above a configurable confidence threshold.

 ## Running Locally